HongHuangNeu/MusicXML/README.md

 7 In your exist db, create a folder called movie and upload the music.xml in Configuration-and-Data-file folder to the movie folder in exist-db.
 In the program the port number for exist-db is 8080, user name is admin and password is admin.
 You can change the configuration in search.php very easily.

-8 Now you can run our applicaton
+8 Now you can run our applicaton.
+Enjoy!

 ========